norlab/LIS-546-SPR2021/content/linked-data.md

 ## JSON-LD Applications
 JSON-LD operates exactly like JSON - there are attributes and values that are declared.
 In JSON these declarations are "dumb" objects - they don't have any semantic meaning.
 In JSON-LD we have the ability to give these objects meaning through external schemas.
 The two features we will look at first are the Context and ID tags.

-### Context
+### Context or `@Context`
-Context or `@Context` -  In JSON-LD the `@Context` tag is used to declare a schema that will be used to name attributes in the dataset.
+In JSON-LD the `@Context` tag is used to declare a schema that will be used to name attributes in the dataset.
 So any attribute in our JSON-LD should be understood as following the schema that `@Context` defines.
-If we plan to use, for example, the Schema.org standard we can in the `@Context` syntax specify this is the standard we are following and expect that all of the machines that interpret our data's attributes as being in the Schema.org standard.
+If we plan to use, for example, the Schema.org standard we can, in the `@Context` syntax, specify this is the standard we are following and expect that all of the machines that interpret our data's attributes understand this as being in the Schema.org standard.

 Here is an example of how this might practically work.
-The following is a typical JSON representation of some structured information about me.
+The following is a typical JSON representation of some structured information about Professor Weber.

 ```
 {